vishrutvats-dev/red-brick-white-brick/README.md

 This React.js project depicts an interesting game to tap on the 3x3 grid cells and check the colored pattern.

 **Steps:**
-1. Initially, all cells are white
+1. Initially, all cells are white.
 2. Click on one random cell.
-It turns to red
+It turns to red.
-3. If any cell is already having red color, it reverts back to white
+3. If any cell is already having red color, it reverts back to white.
 4. It applies to each cell in the grid.

 ![Screenshot (39)](https://github.com/user-attachments/assets/316a6ee3-0962-441d-a9c5-fa4b2555e9c7)